parham2013/Medical-Image-PyTorch/README.md

-In this Project we're trying to process medial images using PyTorch.
+In this Project we're trying to process medical images using PyTorch.